gopaldhanokar22/gopaldhanokar22/README.md

 ## MAJOR PROJECTS

-__Module C, DSA, Embedded C, Linux, ARM7(LPC2129 & LPC2148) & Protocols :ATM System Design with Database Integration__
+__Module C, DSA, Embedded C, Linux, ARM7(LPC2129 & LPC2148) & Protocols : ATM System Design with Database Integration__

 __Objective:__ The main aim of this project is to develop a secure ATM system using RFID authentication and a PIN-based interface, with backend banking database integration implemented in C using data structures